dOrgTech/Ecosystem/DAOstack/Genesis_Milestone_02.md

 	- [Arc security vulnerability discovered and addressed](https://github.com/daostack/arc/issues/680)

-- Continued to specify good first time and advanced issues for new OS contrubtors to DAOstack in a follow-up session with Kate, Shiv and others.
+- Continued to specify good first time and advanced issues for new OS contrubtors to DAOstack in a follow-up session with Kate, Shiv and others. ([Loan Scheme](https://github.com/daostack/Ecosystem/issues/32))

 - Presented on DAOstack, dOrg and the DAOcreator tool at Jason's DAOfest event in Bangkok